Andrew Mark Lippard Memorial Lecture

 Dr. Huguenard holds a PhD degree in Pharmacology from Duke University and did his postdoctoral training with Dr. Bradley E. Alger in the Department of Physiology at the University of Maryland School of Medicine.

 Dr. Huguenard is highly published and an abundantly sought after lecturer, with extensive leadership and research training experience.
 He has directed the Stanford Epilepsy Training Program for postdoctoral fellows for the last 15 years, and led the Stanford Neurosciences PhD Program from 2006-2013.

 Dr. Huguenard is committed to promoting rigorous research, and was an author on the NINDS rigor document regarding pre-clinical research (Landis et al, 2012).
 He has chaired the Gordon Research Conference on Epilepsy, served on both foundation and federal funded research review committees, and chaired the NIH CNNT study section.

 The Lippard Lectures: A Legacy in Neuroscience

-For nearly four decades, the Andrew Mark Lippard Memorial Lectures have brought experts from across the field of neuroscience to Columbia University to share and discuss the latest cutting-edge research.
-The list of distinguished past Lippard lecturers is a testament to Columbia's position at the forefront of new ideas and approaches to neurology.
+For nearly four decades, the Andrew Mark Lippard Memorial Lecture Series has brought experts from across the field of neuroscience to Columbia University Irving Medical Center, to share and discuss the latest cutting-edge research.
+The list of past distinguished Lippard lecturers is a testament to Columbia's position at the forefront of new ideas and approaches to neurology.